 The biggest benefit of giving every dollar a job in the business world?
 Once all of your categories are funded with existing dollars, each new dollar becomes an opportunity—you can spend it as you wish, with the confidence that you’re safe to do so.

 The thought of budgeting can feel like you’re depriving yourself of doing what you want, when in reality, the ability to make data-driven decisions actually allows and encourages you to make smarter choices while getting a real (and not-fear based) pulse on your financial health.

 When possibilities are based in the reality of cash, your aspirations may shift from “I want a private island” (which is cool, who doesn’t?) to “I want to hire a CEO to run my business so I can spend more time thinking about private islands”—which is, frankly, a better first step to getting your own private island.
 I think.
 I’m not sure since I don’t have one but that sounds right.

 When it comes down to it, a budget is really a list of wants that enables you to spend without stress and it’s a budget that does the job of assuring you that you’re safe, not a bank balance.

 So, step one: create a budget.
 Step two: give every dollar a job.
 Step three: private island???
 Maybe we’ll find out in the next episode.

-Tune in to Beginning Balance on Fridays on Apple or Spotify, and if you like what you hear, be sure to subscribe, rate, review and share with a small business owner who also wants to gain total control of their money.
+Tune in to YNAB’s podcast for small business owners, Beginning Balance, on Fridays on Apple or Spotify, and if you like what you hear, be sure to subscribe, rate, review and share with a small business owner who also wants to gain total control of their money.